INTRODUCTION

 THE Applus+ SOLUTION

-Applus+ uses only quality products from the industry’s top suppliers, such as Sherwin and Magnaflux.
-We also have laboratories available that can provide testing on products shipped to these locations.
-Our procedures comply with ASNT and ASTM requirements.
-We have certified Level III technicians on staff to provide support and guidance as well as developing new procedures when required.
+Applus+ uses only top-quality products from leading suppliers such as Sherwin and Magnaflux.
+We also have laboratories available for testing parts shipped to our facilities.
+Our procedures are fully compliant with ASNT and ASTM standards.
+We have Level III certified technicians who provide technical support, guidance, and develop new procedures as needed.

 TARGET CUSTOMERS